Pork Butt

 2 tbl garlic, minced

-Make the marinade by mixing everything but the pork steaks together.
+Make the marinade by adding everything but the pork steaks to a food processor.
+Process until the marinade is smooth.
 Pour the marinade over the pork, cover, and let the marinade do its work.
 Marinate the pork for at least 4 hours, but longer is better, up to 2 days.

-Take the pork out of the marinade and scrape the larger pieces (onion, apple, green onions) off.
-Grill over medium heat.
+Take the pork out of the marinade and grill over medium heat.
 Don't crank the heat up too high, as the sugar will burn.
 When the pork is done, take it off the heat, put it on a plate, cover with aluminum foil, and let it rest for 5 minutes.
 Serve.

 Home